 Fastly — Highly configurable platform

 Fastly belongs to the heavyweight CDN category.
 It’s a robust platform with a lot of configuration options.
 The settings will even enable you to choose preferred methods for video caching, customize HTTP headers, and more.
-The dashboard can easily confuse the novice users, which is why Fastly is recommended CDN for tech-savvy people.
+The dashboard can easily confuse novice users, which is why Fastly is recommended CDN for tech-savvy people.

 Fastly delivers the state of the art optimization and fast speeds, which is why some of the biggest websites use it, including Reddit and Spotify.
-Considering the number of features, pricing, and the free trial, it’s one of the more affordable CDN providers on the market.
+Considering the number of features, pricing, and free trial, it’s one of the more affordable CDN providers on the market.